My Experience with Leverage Research

 Here are some facts about me:

 I have no history of mental health problems, nor of difficulties with sleep, self-esteem, or physical health, and have mostly been a very happy person.
 I held jobs stably in New York in the years after college and before Leverage, including childcare and personal assistant work.
 I had a relatively normal childhood, which is to say I wasn’t coming into this experience with unusual amounts of preexisting trauma.
-I don’t have any notable history of being ungrounded, though I was trained as an actress, so probably have a higher-than-average degree of openness and vulnerability (I do suspect my openness and phenomenological, cognitive, and emotional sensitivity had an impact on how intensely I took in the Leverage environment relative to others).
+I don’t have any notable history of being ungrounded, though I was trained as an actress, so probably have a higher-than-average degree of openness and willingness to be vulnerable (I do suspect my openness and phenomenological, cognitive, and emotional sensitivity had an impact on how intensely I took in the Leverage environment relative to others).